jspinak/brobot/docs/docs/introduction/core-features/processes-as-objects.md

 parameters involved.
 For example, a 'find' operation depends on settings such as the minimum similarity required for the match to be accepted, the max amount of time to search before giving up, and the region in which to search, as well as other parameters.
-Building a library such as brobot while using processes as functions would create either an exploding web of methods or methods with extremely long parameter lists.
-It would be unwieldly to use and complicated to develop.
+Building a library such as Brobot while using processes as functions would create either an exploding web of methods or methods with extremely long parameter lists.
+It would be unwieldy to use and complicated to develop.

 Processes as objects has an additional advantage in that it allows a interactive process to be treated as the combination of building blocks.
 This is important because brobot